remiblancher/post-quantum-pki-lab/usecases/pki/04-hybrid-catalyst/README.md

 **Prerequisites:**
 - PKI tool installed (`../../tooling/install.sh`)
+- OpenSSL 3.x (for interop test)
-- ~3 minutes of your time
+- ~8 minutes of your time

 ## The Commands